wethod/learning-center-source/content/settings/index.md

 To set status for your suppliers hit the button "Enable".
 Once the feature is enabled, hit "New status", add a name for your status, assign a colour of your choice and put a check if suppliers with this status will be available for contracts.

 Remember that a user can issue an order only to suppliers that are available for contracts.

+## Project Status Settings

+### Project status risk
+This feature allows the user to edit on a weekly basis the risk status for each project.

+To add a new risk status click on "Add risk status", choose a colour, edit the name and click "save."